 What does the law say?

-Most employers are obliged to take out EL cover, as detailed in the Employers’ Liability (Compulsory Insurance) Act 1969 (read this PDF for further details).
+Most employers must take out EL cover.
+This obligation is enshrined in the Employers’ Liability (Compulsory Insurance) Act 1969.

 It is always a legal requirement to take out cover if you have employees.

-However, there are some notable exceptions to this rule – the first being of particular relevance to our site visitors.
+However, there are some notable exceptions to this rule – the first being of particular relevance to contractors.

-- If you run your own limited company for contracting, and you (as a director) are the sole employee, and own 50% or more of the shares, your company is exempt.
+- If you run your own limited company, are the sole employee, and own 50% or more of the shares, your company is exempt.

-- If you run a family business, and all your employees are close relatives, you are also exempt, but this exemption only applies to family businesses which have not been incorporated.
+- If you run an unincorporated family business, and all your employees are close relatives, you are also exempt.
+Importantly, the family business exemption doesn’t apply to limited companies.

 How much employers’ liability cover should you have?